alexanderquispe/MediaLab_Python/README.md

 # MediaLab_Python
-this is a repo for python course in Media/Visual faculty
+This is a repo for a python course in Media/Visual faculty.

+## Students
+1. Vanessa Azañedo
+2. Diego Du Pont
+3. Laura Quequejana
+4. Eduardo Ore